Our Approach to Fighting Global Malnutrition

 - Multiple micronutrient Supplementation (MMS) taken to scale in priority countries.Ensuring pregnant women have access and take the recommended dosage of MMS is critical for maternal and infant health.
 ECF is committed to research which will generate demand and improve adherence, and ensure prioritization of MMS in national guidelines.

-- Increased support for global nutrition as a policy and funding priority by international donors with a specific focus on the U.S. and the UK.ECF believes that donors must commit increased resources for nutrition and undertake critical assessments to ensure every dollar invested yields the maximum impact.
+- Increased support for global malnutrition as a policy and funding priority by international donors with a specific focus on the U.S. and the UK.ECF believes that donors must commit increased resources for malnutrition and undertake critical assessments to ensure every dollar invested yields the maximum impact.

-- Advancing multi-stakeholder partnerships for global nutrition,including catalyzing at least $500 million in additional philanthropic investment and securing private sector investment in the scale-up of proven nutrition interventions in high-burden countries.
+- Advancing multi-stakeholder partnerships for global malnutrition,including catalyzing at least $500 million in additional philanthropic investment and securing private sector investment in the scale-up of proven malnutrition interventions in high-burden countries.

 Progress across these objectives requires smart, strategic investments, determined execution, and a coalition of partners willing to believe alongside us.
 We hope you’ll join us.